skylight-hq/skylight.digital/pages/toolkits/content_guide/16_word_list.md

 ## E

-**email**, not e-mail
+**email,** not e-mail

 **executive branch**

-**e.g.**, abbreviation for “exempli gratia.”
+**e.g.,** abbreviation for “exempli gratia.”
 If using, don’t end the sentence with “etc.”

-**etc.**, abbreviation for etcetera.
+**etc.,** abbreviation for etcetera.
 Don’t use it redundantly.
 If you are starting a list with “for example,” you don’t need to add etc. to the end of the sentence.

 **ex.** abbreviation for “example.”
 If using, don’t end the sentence with “etc.”

 ## F

-**federal**, unless part of a proper noun.
+**federal,** unless part of a proper noun.
 For example, “Federal Bureau of Investigation.”

-**federal government**, not Federal Government or Federal government.
+**federal government,** not Federal Government or Federal government.

 **fiscal year** is lowercase.
 It’s okay to abbreviate as FY on the second reference.

-**front end**, when used as a noun.
+**front end,** when used as a noun.

-**front-end**, when used as an adjective.
+**front-end,** when used as an adjective.
 For example, “front-end developer.”

 ## G

 **GitHub**

-**government**, unless part of a proper noun.
+**government,** unless part of a proper noun.
 For example, “Government Printing Office.”

 ## H

 **homepage**

-**human-centered design**, often used interchangeably with user-centered design.
+**human-centered design,** often used interchangeably with user-centered design.
 We prefer user-centered design to emphasize our focus on those who are _using_ a service/product (rather than those making it or humans in general).

 ## I